jrkerns/pylinac/docs/source/acr.rst

 low-contrast object detectability test, while the the artifact assessment test is considered a visual inspection test.

 * **Geometric Accuracy** - The geometric accuracy is measured using profiles of slice 5.
-The only difference is that pylinac uses an automatic image thresholding and then take the FWHM of several profiles of this new image.
+The only difference is that pylinac uses an automatic image thresholding and then takes the FWHM of several profiles of this new image.
   The width between the two pixels defining the FWHM is the diameter.
+* **Geometric Accuracy on sagittal slice** - The geometric accuracy on sagital slice is measured using profiles of a sagittal slice.
+This analysis is conditional on the existence of a sagittal slice in the dataset.
+  The method follows the same principles as in the Geometric Accuracy analysis.
+Specifically, pylinac applies automatic image thresholding and determines FWHM across several profiles in the image.
+The distance between the two pixels that define the FWHM is taken as the measured length.
 * **High Contrast** - High contrast is hard to measure for the ACR MRI phantom simply because it does not use line pairs, but rather offset dots as well as the qualitative description in the guidance document about how to score these.
   Pylinac measures the high-contrast by sampling a circular ROI on the left ROI (phantom right) set.
 This is the